Spy Cameras and the Law – What You Need to Know

 As a leading supplier of spy cameras, we have witnessed various situations of spy cameras fighting crimes and have seen sales soar in the last few years, particularly among those wanting to take matters into their own hands.
 They are commonly employed by businesses, government bodies and local authorities, but today these cameras are being purchased by vigilant homeowners looking to secure their premises and keep their family safe.

 But what does the law say about using security and spy cameras in the home and workplace?
 In this article, we explore the legalities of deploying spy cameras, in line with UK spy laws, to ensure that you do not cross lawful or ethical lines.

 Reasons to Use a Spy Camera in the Home

 First, it’s important to determine why it makes sense to purchase a spy camera for your home.
 For some, the reason behind installing a spy camera may be to identify a thief in the case of a break in.
 For others, there may be an issue of security, a restraining order or something else that makes a person feel unsafe in their home.

 Perhaps you are thinking about setting up a nanny cam to monitor a child’s safety when they are in the care of a babysitter or childminder.
 These are one of the most common uses for spy cameras as they give a parent or carer peace of mind when they are unable to be present, either due to work or travel.
-If you are considering installing a nanny camera, read our article on keeping a legal eye on your babysitter, you may find our blog ‘Spy Gadgets Are The New Nannies’ an interesting read.
+If you are considering installing a nanny camera to keep a legal eye on your babysitter, you may find our blog ‘Spy Gadgets Are The New Nannies’ an interesting read.